dominique-mueller/my-development-setup/README.md

 ### Settings

-- Color Scheme: "Twilight"
-- Default Task: "Powershell (Admin)", usually with a custom start directory (defined in parameters, e.g. `/dir "E:\Projects"`)
+The following are my personal settings:

+- **Color theme: Twilight**<br>At "General", select the theme below "Choose color scheme"
+- **Increased console buffer**<br>At "General & Size & Pos" - "Console buffer height", activate "Long console output" and enter the biggest value possible (at the moment `32766`)
+- **Default Task: PowerShell (Admin), with custom start directory**<br>At "Startup / Tasks", create a new task (e.g. named "Favourites::Development").
+Activate "Default ask for new console", "Default shell", and "Taskbar jump lists".
+Define the default start directory within the task parameters, e.g. `/dir "C:\Projects"`.
+Use the command `powershell.exe -new_console:a`.

 <br>